karanveerm/quizgen/README.md

 - Feel free to make a pull request; I'll review the code and merge.
 - Or just file an issue.
-- Alternatively, email kvmohan [at] stanford [dot] edu and I'll try to help you ASAP!
+- Alternatively, email karanveer.1992 [at] gmail [dot] com and I'll try to help you ASAP!

 <a name="faq"/>
 ## FAQ